inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 protocols.

-Sockets are most often used by applications and routing protocols to acccess the corresponding protocol services.
+Sockets are most often used by applications and routing protocols to access the corresponding protocol services.
 Sockets are capable of communicating with the underlying protocol in a bidirectional way.
 They can assemble and send service requests and packets, and they can also receive service indications and packets.